Arisht-2000/Contribute/README.md

-# Contribute
+# DataStructures
-A place where y'all can contribute
+A place for all Data-Structures.